tomicooler/E46Track/raspberry/README.md

 Raspberry deployment would work with iPhone too.

+Most importantly, if you can't buy a WiFi OBD K+DCAN adapter, then you can fallback to the usb serial cable which is highly available in the market.

 ## How it is working?

 1. Create a WiFi HotSpot with your phone.